forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > The focus of this chapter is on interpretations, opinions and judgement.
 When the focus is on the description or listing of facts themselves, the resources are in other chapters such as [War Documentation](#war-documentation) or [Background](#historical-and-political-background).

+> In the following the interpretations, opinions, considerations or judgement are called collectively statements.

-### Opinions and Judgement by Global Organizations
+### Statements by Global Organizations
 #### UN Security Council on 240822
 *Guterres underlines need for peace as Ukraine marks six months of ‘senseless war’*,
 <https://news.un.org/en/story/2022/08/1125342>